 7. Write your first chapter

 This is it: start writing!
-Sit down at your desk, open your word processor, and write your first chapter.
+Sit down at your desk or dedicated writing space, open your preferred book writing software, and write your first chapter.

 8. Build your author website

 Sure, right now you’re focused on writing your book, not publishing it.
 But the best time to start building your platform and readership is right now, long before your book goes to print.

 Take a deep breath.
 I know it’s hard to imagine building your author platform while writing when you’re already writing inside a busy schedule.
 The earlier you start building your platform, the more manageable it is.